Our Lady of Fatima University (OLFU): Fulfillment of a Vision

 ANOTHER EXPANSION: NUEVA ECIJA.
 Before the end of the year 2015, OLFU administrations announced that the University has acquired the Nueva Ecijar Doctors’ Colleges, Inc. (NEDCI), a school located in Cabanatuan City, Nueva Ecija.
 Just like the other OLFU campuses, its fifth campus promises to offer the people of Nueva Ecija and other nearby provinces the same quality of education and services being provided to students from other OLFU campuses.

-RISING IN THE SOUTH: Making quality Fatimanian education even more within reach, a new OLFU campus is set to rise in what is known as the “Lion City of South Luzon” – the highly progressive City of Santa Rosa, Laguna.
-OLFU Sta.
-Rosa will rise on a four-hectare property in Macabling.
-This Laguna Campus will initially house a five-storey school building complete with modern amenities, providing a spacious and enriching learning environment for its future students.
-The new campus is set to open its doors in June 2019.
+RISING IN THE SOUTH.
+Making quality Fatimanian education even more within reach, a new OLFU campus rose in what is known as the “Lion City of South Luzon” – the highly progressive City of Santa Rosa, Laguna.
+OLFU Laguna was built on a four-hectare property in Macabling.
+This campus currently houses a five-storey school building complete with modern amenities, providing a spacious and enriching learning environment for its future students.
+It opened its doors in June 2019.